Haivision/srt/docs/statistics.md

 ### pktSndFilterExtraTotal

-The total number of packet filter control packets supplied by the packet filter (refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
+The total number of packet filter control packets generated by the packet filter (refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
 Available for sender.

-Packet filter control packets are SRT DATA packets.
+Packet filter control packets contain only control information necessary for the packet filter.
+The type of these packets is DATA.

-The `SRTO_PACKETFILTER` socket option should be enabled (refer to [API.md](API.md)).
+If the `SRTO_PACKETFILTER` socket option is disabled (refer to [API.md](API.md)), this statistic is equal to 0.
 Introduced in SRT v1.4.0.

 ### pktRcvFilterExtraTotal

-The total number of packet filter control packets received but not returned by the packet filter (refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
+The total number of packet filter control packets received by the packet filter (refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
 Available for receiver.

-Packet filter control packets are SRT DATA packets.

-For FEC, this is the total number of received FEC control packets.
+Packet filter control packets contain only control information necessary for the packet filter.
+The type of these packets is DATA.

-The `SRTO_PACKETFILTER` socket option should be enabled (refer to [API.md](API.md)).
+If the `SRTO_PACKETFILTER` socket option is disabled (refer to [API.md](API.md)), this statistic is equal to 0.
 Introduced in SRT v1.4.0.

 ### pktRcvFilterSupplyTotal

-The total number of packets supplied by the packet filter excluding actually received packets (e.g., FEC rebuilt packets; refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
+The total number of lost DATA packets recovered by the packet filter at the receiver side (e.g., FEC rebuilt packets; refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
 Available for receiver.

-Packet filter control packets are SRT DATA packets.

-The `SRTO_PACKETFILTER` socket option should be enabled (refer to [API.md](API.md)).
+If the `SRTO_PACKETFILTER` socket option is disabled (refer to [API.md](API.md)), this statistic is equal to 0.
 Introduced in SRT v1.4.0.

 ### pktRcvFilterLossTotal

-The total number of lost packets that were not covered by the packet filter (refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
+The total number of lost DATA packets **not** recovered by the packet filter at the receiver side (refer to [SRT Packet Filtering & FEC](packet-filtering-and-fec.md)).
 Available for receiver.

-Packet filter control packets are SRT DATA packets.

-The `SRTO_PACKETFILTER` socket option should be enabled (refer to [API.md](API.md)).
+If the `SRTO_PACKETFILTER` socket option is disabled (refer to [API.md](API.md)), this statistic is equal to 0.
 Introduced in SRT v1.4.0.

 ### byteSentTotal